| Home | Contact Us | ||||||

 The American Theological Association's Religion Database covers journals, multi-author books, and book reviews in Biblical studies, world religions, church history, and religious perspectives on social issues.
 This is the online edition of Religion Index One and Two, and Index to Book Reviews in Religion.

-Bible in English [Primary Sources]
+Bible in English [Indexes and Abstracts]

 20 different versions of the English Bible from the 10th to the 20th century, including 12 full Bibles, 5 New Testament texts, 2 versions of the Gospels only, and William Tyndale's translations of the Pentateuch, Jonah and the New Testament.